dportik/TaxonomyAlign/README.md

 ## Instructions for Analyses

 **TaxonomyAlign** provides an alternative to other alignment methods.
 It uses taxonomy-guided multiple sequence alignment for difficult genes.
 It was designed for large-scale 12S and 16S rRNA alignments for vertebrates (>3,000 sequences).
 However, it should prove useful for other genes with many species and divergent sequences to align.

+Example datasets are provided in the [example data folder](https://github.com/dportik/TaxonomyAlign/tree/main/example-data).
+There are two fasta files containing either 12S or 16S sequences, for all frogs.
+The map file (`Anura-Family-Map-File.txt`) can be used with either file to run the analysis.

 ### Quick Navigation for Instructions: